venkatasiri12/Masters_Study_Journal/README.md

 ---

-## 🧠 How to Read This Repository
+## 🧭 How to Navigate This Repository

 The content here reflects:

-* How new topics are approached from first principles
+* 🔍 How new topics are approached from first principles
-* How assumptions are tested through small experiments
+* 🗓️ How assumptions are tested through small experiments
-* How confusion is documented and resolved over time
+* 🧪 How confusion is documented and resolved over time
-* How understanding evolves with repetition and reflection
+* 💡 How understanding evolves with repetition and reflection

 This makes the repository intentionally **raw, honest, and iterative**.